gerganaanas/Data-Mining-Project/README.md

 **Data Collection:**
 The dataset, “Training_Essay_Data.csv”, consists of text samples labeled as either AI-generated (1) or human-written (0).
 It has been sourced from “Kaggle” and serves as the foundation for classification.
 With an average reliability.
 **Data Description:**
 The dataset includes a “text” column, which contains the textual content to be classified.
-A “generated” column, which serves as the dependent variable, indicating whether a text is AI-generated or human-written
+A “generated” column, which serves as the dependent variable, indicating whether a text is AI-generated or human-written.
+Furthermore, the aim of this model is to classify the independent variable.
 **Initial Exploration:**
 To minimize bias, the dataset is **shuffled** before analysis.
 There were no missing values in the text column.
 The initial exploration focuses on understanding the class distribution to determine whether there is a balance between AI-generated and human-written samples.
 When it comes to the reliability of the data potential biases in training samples might be present due to the data coming from different sources.
 ## 3. Data Preparation